onyxim/develop_templates/python/typing.md

 ## python 3.7+

 You can write it like this, without comment.
+More info [here](https://www.python.org/dev/peps/pep-0563/)
 ```pydocstring
 from typing import TYPE_CHECKING